Free Email Updates

 Jason is from Bellingham, Massachusetts, a small suburb between Providence and Boston.
 He is currently enrolled as an undergraduate student majoring in international business at the University of Massachusetts-Amherst.
 After working in the commercial and personal loan industry he became interested in microfinancing.
 When Jason is not working or attending school, he is interested in Boston-based sports teams, meeting new people, and spending time with family and friends.
 After graduation he plans to work in the personal finance industry while earning his MBA.

-Published By Katherine Rodota on April 17, 2013
+Published By Helen Lyttelton on July 6, 2013

 One of my favorite aspects of volunteering for En Vía is my role as a tour guide.
 Twice-weekly, I head out of Oaxaca city with a group of eager travelers, ready to meet the borrowers, get to know the communities, and learn about microfinance for development.
 The tours form a vital part of our program, with 100% of the tour fees first going to fund microloans for women borrowers.
 In … Read More >>